XcodeRole/CountOpNumUsellvm/README.md

 # CountOpNumUsellvm
 my study demo

-Print the number of executions of each instruction
+The first task will print the number of executions of each instruction

+The second task will analyze loop vectorization